williamtyn/hangman/README.md

 <h2 id="target-group">Target Group</h2>

 <h2 id="flowchart">Flowchart</h2>
-To have some structure and to be able to understand which code and functions the program would have, i´ve created a flowchart using [Lucid](https://lucid.app/).
+To have some structure and to be able to understand which codes and functions the program would have, I have created a flowchart using [Lucid](https://lucid.app/).

-In the flowchart you can see thoe whole flow from start to end.
-All code based on the flowchart and beyond that i´va also added a function to choose nickname for player.
+In the flowchart, you can see the whole process from start to finish.
+All the code is based on the flowchart, and beyond that, I also added a function to choose a nickname for the player.

 ![Flowchart image](assets/images/hangman_flowchart.png)